ninezerozeronine/chip-computer/sphinx_docs/modules/two_to_one.rst

 .. image:: images/two_to_one/two_to_one_O_A_B_bb.png
     :width: 100%

-Different coloured wires are used in Fritzing to help track the A, B and out bits.
-When creating the computer I only had green wire available :(.
+Different coloured wires are used in the :ref:`fritzing` images above to help track the A, B and out bits.
+When creating the computer only green wire was available :(.